WordPress Plugins For Managing WordPress Post Revisions

 Managing Revisions – WordPress Plugins

-As soon as you create, edit, and save a page/post, WordPress begins to store new post revisions in its database.
-These are displayed in a Revisions section below your post or page …
+As soon as you update a page or post, WordPress begins to store new revisions in its database.
+These are displayed in a Revisions section at the bottom of the page editor …

-(Post Editor section – The WordPress revisions list)
+(Post Editor section – View the post revisions box)

-Having autosave and revisions is no doubt a good thing.
-If you write or edit extensively, however, after a while the revisions can start to build up.
-This can significantly increase the size of your WordPress database, so it’s important to manage your revisions.
+Autosave and revisions are no doubt features that help make work more efficient.
+If you write and edit often, however, after a while the number of revisions can start to build up.
+This can significantly increase the size of your WordPress database, so it’s important to also be able to manage your revisions.

 (Post revisions can really add up after a while)

-For example, if you have 200 posts published on your site with an average of 10 revisions each you could be storing up to 3,000 copies of old data.
-If your post is approximately 100KB data, then with 3,000 revisions of that post, the total space wasted is about 300MB.
+For example, if there are 100 posts on your site and each post has an average of 10 revisions your WordPress database could be storing around 1,000 copies of old data.
+If your post averages 100KB data, then with 1,000 revisions of that post, the total space wasted is about 100MB.

-The good news is that there are a number of plugins for WordPress to help you manage your revisions and reduce the size of your WordPress database.
-Here are some of these:
+Fortunately, there are a few great WordPress plugins to help you control and manage your revisions and reduce the size of your WordPress database.
+Here are a few of these:

 Better Delete Revision

-Better Delete Revision deletes redundant revisions of posts from your WordPress database as well as database content associated with each revision like relationships, meta information, tags, and more.
+This plugin deletes redundant post revisions from your database as well as database content belonging to each revision such as meta data, relationships, tags, and more.

-In your main menu of your administration area, click on Settings > Better Delete Revision …
+Log into your WordPress admin section, then go to your navigation menu and click on click on Settings > Better Delete Revision …

-This brings you to the Better Delete Revision Manager area.
-Click the ‘Check Revision Posts’ button to calculate how many redundant post revisions can be safely removed from your database …
+This brings you to the Better Delete Revision Manager panel.
+Click the ‘Check Revision Posts’ button to calculate the number of redundant post revisions you can safely remove from your WordPress database …

-The unnecessary items will be removed from your WordPress database …
+The redundant post revisions will be removed from your database …

-As WordPress automatically stores your revisions, the process will automatically begin again (unless you specifically turn the feature off).
-After some time has passed, therefore, we recommend repeating this process to keep your WP database as lean as possible …
+As WordPress automatically saves all new revisions, the process will automatically begin again (unless you specifically turn the feature off).
+After a while and depending on the amount of content you have published on your website, we recommend repeating this process to keep your WP database as light as possible …

-(WordPress will automatically begin to save all new post revisions again!)
+(WordPress will automatically begin saving your revisions again!)

-The plugin checks to see if your database needs to be optimized and provides a one-click optimization function that does not require you to log into your server control panel …
+The plugin checks to see if the WP database tables need to be optimized and lets you perform an easy one-click WordPress database optimization routine without requiring you to log into your hosting panel …

 Optimize Database after Deleting Revisions